The Formation of Massive Stars

 Magnetic fields are known to affect star formation.
 Indeed, Figure 3 shows that the star formation efficiency is further reduced by the presence of magnetic fields (compare the purple dashed line to the pink dashed line).
 Overall, the simulations that contained outflows resulted in lower efficiencies.
 So in order to reconcile observations that place overall star formation efficiency at around 33%, this work shows that it is necessary to account for the effects of outflows.

-In such an involved phenomena like star formation, there are many nuances.
+In such an involved phenomenon like star formation, there are many nuances.
 Magnetic fields slow the growth rate of stars by helping to prevent the core from fragmenting, however there are several non-ideal effects (such as the Hall effect) that could theoretically impact the star formation process.
 These non-ideal effects were not considered, although it is unknown whether such effects have any noticeable impact on star formation efficiencies.

 A Joint Effort